Adolphe Thiers: Second Republic

 In September, Louis-Napoleon Bonaparte returned to Paris and took part in the legislative elections.
 Though he stayed in London, was a Swiss citizen, and did not campaign, he was overwhelmingly elected in five departments.
 He took a residence on Place Vendôme.
 The first appearance of Louis-Napoleon at the Assembly, his Germanic accent and awkward speaking style, persuaded Thiers and other Deputies that he was minus habens; an imbecile.
 This was also the view of Ledru-Rollin and the socialist deputies.
 The new Assembly voted to hold elections for a new President of the Republic, the first in which all Frenchmen with residences could vote.
 Elections were set for 10 December 1848.
 Thiers considered running, but told Falloux, another Deputy: "If I lost it would be a grave setback for the ideas of order; if I won, I would be obliged to embrace the ideas of the Republic, and, in truth, I am too honest a lad to marry such a bad woman."
 Instead, he made the major mistake of his political career; he decided to support Louis-Napoleon, certain that he could control him.
 He believed that Louis-Napoleon's term would be a failure, which would open the way for Thiers to run in 1852.
 On the eve of the vote, Thiers hosted Louis-Napoleon at his home for dinner.
 In the December 1848 elections, the moderate republican Lamartine received just 18,000 votes; the socialist Ledru-Rollin received 371,000, and the conservative General Cavaignac received 1,448,000 votes.
 Louis-Napoleon received 5,345,000 votes, or three-quarters of the votes cast.

 On 11 December, shortly after the elections, Louis-Napoleon invited Thiers to his home for dinner, and they discussed the future government.
 Louis-Napoleon offered the position of President of the Council of Ministers to Thiers, but Thiers refused.
 He wanted to retain his independence as a deputy.
 He and his wife dined frequently with Louis-Napoleon in the new presidential residence, the Élysée Palace.
 Under the new Constitution, new elections for the National Assembly were held on 13 May 1849.
 The new Assembly had 750 members, of whom 250 were republicans, including 180 radicals or socialists.
 There were 500 monarchists, divided about equally between Legitimists, who wanted a constitutional monarchy under a Bourbon king, and the Orleanists, who wanted a king from the family of Louis-Philippe.
 The socialists were impatient with the slow pace of change; led by Ledru-Rollin, they staged an uprising in Paris, which was quickly suppressed by the army.
 Ledru-Rollin fled to London.
-In 1849 a cholera epidemic struck Paris; among the victims was Thiers' father-in-law.
+In 1849 a cholera epidemic struck Paris; among the victims was Thiers's father-in-law.
 Thiers and his wife inherited a substantial fortune.